thosgood/this-weeks-finds/markdown/201-250/week233.md

 And here's the basic reason why.
 I'll try to get this right....

-Any rational conformal field theory has a "chiral algebra" A which acts on the left-moving states.
+Any rational conformal field theory has a "chiral algebra" $A$ which acts on the left-moving states.
 Mathematicians call this sort of thing a "vertex operator algebra".
-A representation of this on some vector space V is a space of states for the circle in some "sector" of our theory.
-Let's pick some state v in V. Then we can define a "one-point function" where we take a Riemann surface with little disk cut out and insert this state on the boundary.
+A representation of this on some vector space $V$ is a space of states for the circle in some "sector" of our theory.
+Let's pick some state $v$ in $V$.
+Then we can define a "one-point function" where we take a Riemann surface with little disk cut out and insert this state on the boundary.
 This is a number, essentially the amplitude for a string in the give state to evolve like this Riemann surface says.

-In fact, instead of chopping out a little disk it's nice to just remove a point - a "puncture", they call it.
+In fact, instead of chopping out a little disk it's nice to just remove a point --- a "puncture", they call it.
 But, we get an ambiguous answer unless we pick coordinates at this point, or in the lingo of complex analysis, a choice of "uniforming parameter".
 Then our one-point function becomes a function on the moduli space of Riemann surfaces